sunset-wasteland/sunset-wasteland/README.md

 isn't in the Secret rotation by default as it's just not very fun.

 You'll also want to edit config/admins.txt to remove the default admins and add your own.
-"Game Master" is the highest level of access, and probably the one you'll want to use for now.
+"Host" is the highest level of access, and probably the one you'll want to use for now.
 You can set up your own ranks and find out more in config/admin_ranks.txt